mayankg6453/Git-Scraper/README.md

 ### Problems Faced
 - Initially able to scrape only top 30 topics present on the first page.
 - Get connection issue after scraping few topics.

+### Problems overcome
+- All the issues faced are solved rigorously.